marciogoda/marciogoda/README.md

 - Databases: SQL, MongoDB
 - Other: Git, Jenkins, Terraform

-## Projects

-### Project 1: [Project Name]

-Description: [Brief description of the project]

-Technologies Used: [List of technologies used]

-GitHub Repository: [Link to GitHub repository]

-### Project 2: [Project Name]

-Description: [Brief description of the project]

-Technologies Used: [List of technologies used]

-GitHub Repository: [Link to GitHub repository]

 ## Contact Me

-Feel free to reach out to me via email at [email address] or connect with me on [LinkedIn](https://www.linkedin.com/in/marciogoda/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/marciogoda/).
 Let's collaborate and build something amazing together!